 Conclusion

 Term life insurance does not have a cash value component but provides valuable financial protection to beneficiaries during the policy term.
-Understanding the differences between term life insurance and permanent life insurance can help individuals make informed decisions when selecting the right coverage for their needs.
-By carefully evaluating their financial situation, considering their budget, and seeking professional advice, individuals can choose a life insurance policy that offers the necessary protection and peace of mind.
+Understanding the differences between term and permanent life insurance can help individuals make informed decisions when selecting the right coverage for their needs.
+By carefully evaluating their financial situation, considering their budget, and seeking professional advice, individuals can choose a life insurance policy that offers protection and peace of mind.

 Key Takeaways: Does Term Life Insurance Have a Cash Value?